 Without your own representation you put yourself at an immediate disadvantage.
 Additionally, an opposing attorney will seek to stop or reduce benefits paid.
 That is why it is critical to obtain skilled legal representation for every step of the workers’ compensation process.

 An experienced attorney will give critical advice when calculating benefits, but also advice when dealing with signing documents, and various filing requirements.
-The law offices of McEldrew Young Purtell can also help connect you with the right health care providers along the way, and we don’t get paid unless we help you receive benefits, keep your benefits, or reach a settlement.
+The law offices of McEldrew Young Purtell Merritt can also help connect you with the right health care providers along the way, and we don’t get paid unless we help you receive benefits, keep your benefits, or reach a settlement.

 How much does an attorney cost?